techandlanguage/new-project/docs/transitio_n.md

 Teachers are considered and actually required to possess impressive critical thinking and writing skills.

-These skills can easily be transferred to a technical writing position.
+These skills can easily be transferred to a Technical Writing position.

 As a Technical Writer you’ll be obliged to write or edit instruction manuals, user guides, and many others.